rubrikinc/rubrik-cookbook-for-chef/README.md

 # Rubrik Chef Cookbook
 ## Overview
-The Rubrik Chef cookbook is used to interact with a Rubrik cluster using Chef.
+The Rubrik Chef cookbook is used to configure a host with an SLA domain, and install the Rubrik connector.
 ## Requirements
 The following node attributes should be defined in order to use this cookbook: